University Officers' Training Corps: Inter-UOTC competitions

+Command and control

+The overall commander of the UOTC is the Deputy Commandant RMAS (UOTC) an appointment held by a Colonel (OF-5).

-Individual units
+UOTC units

 Aberdeen

 The first military unit formed by the University of Aberdeen was a battery of the 1st Aberdeen Volunteer Royal Artillery, raised in December 1885.
 The battery was officered by members of the university staff and commanded by Captain William Stirling, then professor of physiology.
 In March 1895, the University Battery was absorbed by the 1st Heavy Battery.
 In November 1897, an Aberdeen University detachment of the 1st Volunteer Battalion, Gordon Highlanders, was recruited, and in 1898 the detachment became University Company ("U" Company).
 In 1912, the Aberdeen University contingent of the Officers' Training Corps was formally raised in response to the recommendations of the committee formed by Lord Haldane under the chairmanship of the then principal Sir George Adam Smith.
 The War Office authorised the formation of a medical unit and appointed as Commanding Officer Major G A Williamson MA MD DPH.

 "U" Company had by this time become part of the 4th Battalion, Gordon Highlanders, and at the outbreak of the First World War was mobilised and sent to France, the only university contingent to go.
 The story of "U" Company as a fighting unit is told by Alexander Rule in his book Students Under Arms.